wp-plugins/jsl3-facebook-wall-feed/readme.txt

 * This is the initial version.

 == Upgrade Notice ==

+= 1.2 =
+This upgrade provides support for localization.
+Feel free to use the 'default.po' file in the 'languages' directory to create a translation of the plugin.

 = 1.1 =
 This upgrade provides added security measures and better error handling.